doyinsolamiolaoye/Audio-FIle-Server/README.md

 ![](header.png)

 ## Description and Features
 A FastAPI Web API that simulates the behavior of an audio file server while using a SQL database.
+Based on simple REST principles, the  Web API endpoints return JSON metadata about audio files.

+Web API Party Introduction

 Audio file type can be one of the following:
 1. Song
 2. Podcast
 3. Audiobook

-### Error Handling

-### Application Security

 ## Web API Endpoint Reference
+The Web API is based on `REST`[http://en.wikipedia.org/wiki/Representational_state_transfer] principles.
+Data resources are accessed via standard HTTPS requests in UTF-8 format to an API endpoint.
+Where possible, Web API uses appropriate HTTP verbs for each action.

 Web API Base URL: `https://`